 Business and technology grow hand in hand.
 Companies that don’t leverage technology for the good of their customers or employees don’t often last.
 Today, Airlines are facing a mountain of problems, and one of them is in implementing technological advancements in their business.
 Emerging technologies, including artificial intelligence, are reshaping the aviation industry.

 Artificial intelligence (AI), among the emerging technologies, is still at an initial stage in the aviation business.
 To date, we can see AI being implemented by airlines for facial recognition, customer Q&A, baggage check-in, factory operation optimization, and aircraft fuel optimization.
-But, AI has much more potential then these use cases.
+But, AI has much more potential then these Applications.
 It can completely revolutionize the way airlines do business.
-Below are some of those use cases.
+Below are some of those Applications.

 , among the emerging technologies, is still at an initial stage in the aviation business.
 To date, we can see AI being implemented by airlines for facial recognition, customer Q&A, baggage check-in, factory operation optimization, and aircraft fuel optimization.
-But, AI has much more potential then these use cases.
+But, AI has much more potential then these Applications.
 It can completely revolutionize the way airlines do business.
-Below are some of those use cases.
+Below are some of those Applications.

 #1 Crew Management